Effective July 1, 2015

 Fax: (623) 218-6014

-HOW WE USE YOUR MEDICAL INFORMATION
+HOW our adoption agency USEs YOUR MEDICAL INFORMATION

 We may obtain your medical records from your medical provider.
 We may also obtain medical information that you provide to us.
 Upon your signed release, this information is distributed to all parties who have an interest in the adoption including but not limited to your attorneys, agencies, social workers, medical providers, adoptive parent(s), birthparent(s), agencies, attorneys, and other state officials, including law enforcement authorities, medical providers and any other individuals involved in the adoption process.
 All transmissions are through a HIPPA compliant sever, via mail or facsimile or any other approved HIPPA compliant mode of transmission.
-Building Arizona Families never markets or sells your personal information.
+As an Arizona licensed adoption agency, Building Arizona Families never markets or sells your personal information.

 You have the right to: